Hyundai Sonata Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Hyundai Sonata insurance rates for different risk profiles and scenarios.
+The chart below shows average Hyundai Sonata insurance rates for additional coverage and risk scenarios.

-• Selecting pricier low deductibles for physical damage coverage bumps up the cost to $1,748
+• Using pricier low deductibles will increase the cost to $1,748

-• The cost that insures a teen driver for full coverage may cost $5,364 or more
+• Policy cost for full coverage for a teenage driver for full coverage can cost $5,364

 View Chart as Image